 Securities Lending.
 The Fund may seek to earn income by lending portfolio securities to broker-dealers or other institutional borrowers.
 As with other extensions of credit, there are risks of delay in recovery or even loss of rights in the securities loaned if the borrower of the securities fails financially.
 Loans will be made only to organizations whose credit quality or claims paying ability is considered by the Adviser to be at least investment grade and when the expected returns, net of administrative expenses and any finders' fees, justifies the attendant risk.
 Securities loans currently are required to be secured continuously by collateral in cash, cash equivalents (such as money market instruments) or other liquid securities held by the custodian and maintained in an amount at least equal to the market value of the securities loaned.
 The financial condition of the borrower will be monitored by the Adviser on an ongoing basis.
-The Fund will not lend portfolio securities subject to a written covered call contract.

 Borrowings.
 The Fund may borrow money to the extent permitted under the 1940 Act as interpreted, modified or otherwise permitted by the regulatory authority having jurisdiction.
-Although there is no current intention to do so, the Fund may in the future from time to time borrow money to add leverage to the portfolio.
-The Fund may also borrow money for temporary administrative purposes.
+Although it does not currently intend to do so, the Fund may in the future from time to time borrow money to add leverage to the portfolio.
+The Fund may also borrow money for temporary administrative purposes or to meet temporary cash needs.

 Reverse Repurchase Agreements.
 The Fund may enter into reverse repurchase agreements.
-Under a reverse repurchase agreement, the Fund temporarily transfers possession of a portfolio instrument to another party, such as a bank or broker-dealer, in return for cash.
-At the same time, the Fund agrees to repurchase the instrument at an agreed upon time and price, which reflects an interest payment.
+Under a reverse repurchase agreement, the Fund transfers possession of a portfolio instrument to a counterparty, such as a bank or broker-dealer, in return for cash.
+At the same time, the Fund agrees to repurchase the instrument at an agreed-upon time and price, which reflects an interest payment.
 The Fund may enter into such agreements when it is able to invest the cash acquired at a rate higher than the cost of the agreement, which would increase earned income.
-Income realized on reverse repurchase agreements will be taxable as ordinary income.